Skip to Content

 One other complicating factor in our planning was that the day we ended our bike tour it was a bank holiday in the UK, so we couldn’t rent a car in Galway like we had planned.
 Instead we took a bus from Clifden to Galway then on to Limerick where we were able to rent a car at the Shannon Airport that day.

-Further to that, we found that the car rental price from Limerick to Dublin was about the same as returning the car to Limerick and then taking the bus to Dublin, so we opted for a convenient one-way car rental.
+Further to that, we found that the one-way car rental price from Limerick to Dublin was about the same as returning the car to Limerick and then taking the bus to Dublin, so we opted for a convenient one-way car rental.

-If you are arriving by plane to Ireland, you’ll likely start your trip in Dublin.
+If you are arriving by plane to Ireland, you’ll likely start your family trip in Dublin.
 In this case you could rent a car at the Dublin airport and return it before your flight home.

 Be aware that most car rental companies in Ireland will hold a large sum (up to €5,000) as a damage deposit on your credit card – read your fine print!